A gestational carrier is a woman who carries a pregnancy for someone else.

 Prior to becoming available to match, all gestational carrier candidates (both known and recruited) undergo a thorough review of their medical and obstetric records, along with a clinical interview by the RMA doctor and mental health teams.
 This process is designed to ensure only healthy carriers are matched, both for the wellbeing of the child and the carrier herself.

 Carriers also undergo a uterine cavity evaluation with either a saline sonogram or hysteroscopy to verify that the uterine environment is optimal for carrying a child, free of polyps, fibroids and scar tissue.
-At RMA, we only work with carriers from surrogacy-friendly states and countries.
+At RMA, we only work with carriers from gestational carrier-friendly states and countries.
 Typically, this involves the carrier traveling to one of our offices for an appointment to complete the screening process and a second visit for the embryo transfer.

 Screening The Intended Parents